 Applications are submitted for review to the Claims Conference on a semi-annual basis.
-The application deadlines are twice a year.
-The application forms, as well as the deadline information and funding guidelines, are available on the Claims Conference website.
+All application forms can be found in the Claims Conference Grantee Portal at claimsconference.fluxx.io.
+Programs and funding guidelines are available both on the Claims Conference website and the Grantee Portal.

-Applications are categorized into two different areas: Shelter and Social Services for vulnerable Nazi victims or Shoah Research, Education and Documentation.
+Applications are categorized into two different areas: Social Services for vulnerable Jewish Nazi victims or Shoah Research, Education, Documentation and Film.

-Upon receipt of an application, an acknowledgement letter is sent to the applicant.
+Upon receipt of an application, an acknowledgment email is sent to the applicant.
 Applications undergo a thorough review by the Claims Conference staff to see if they fit within the priorities established by the Board of Directors.

-Research, Education and Documentation applications are thoroughly reviewed by one of two experts committees – the Professional Educational Advisory Committee or the Professional Research and Documentation Advisory Committee.
-These committees are composed of experts from around the world who help guide the staff in developing recommendations to the Grants Committee.
+In addition, Research, Education, Documentation and Film applications are reviewed by one of three expert committees – the Professional Educational Advisory Committee, the Professional Research and Documentation Advisory Committee and the Professional Film Advisory Committee.
+These committees are composed of experts from around the world who help guide the staff in developing recommendations to the Allocations Committee.

-In addition, all Claims Conference Board members are given an opportunity to comment on the recommendations in advance of the meeting of the Grants Committee.
-The entire booklet of summaries and recommendations is placed on a closed website, with access given to Claims Conference Board members.
+In addition, all Claims Conference Board members are given an opportunity to comment on the recommendations in advance of the meeting of the Allocations Committee.
 Board members are asked to bring questions and issues to the staff’s attention.
-If any questions remain after consultation with the staff, or if a Board member wishes to raise a specific issue or opinion for discussion at the Grants Committee meeting, it may be submitted in advance of the Grants Committee meeting.
+If any questions remain after consultation with the staff, or if a Board member wishes to raise a specific issue or opinion for discussion at the Allocations Committee meeting, it may be submitted in advance of the Allocations Committee meeting.

-Based on the decisions of the Grants Committee, a booklet of summaries and recommendations is mailed to each member of the Claims Conference Board of Directors, which has ultimate responsibility regarding decisions.
+Based on the decisions of the Allocations Committee, a booklet of summaries and recommendations is posted for each member of the Claims Conference Board of Directors, which has ultimate responsibility regarding decisions.
 When a majority of the Board concurs, the recommended grants are ratified.